rlauer6/codebuild-project-maker/README.md

 ...and seeing it, much to my surprise, actually work, it made sense to codify the research I did in a bash script.

-# Use Cases
+# Use Case

 The purpose of the project is to provide a way to create CodeBuild projects that build artifacts from a `buildspec.yml` file and make them available in an S3 bucket.
+There are times when you have no source code or the source code is not in a repository that is directly supported by CodeBuild.
+CodeBuild supports the following source repositories:

+* CodeCommit
+* GitHub
+* GitHub Enterprise
+* S3
+* Bitbucket

+Fortunately, there is also a "NO_SOURCE" option that allows you to simply apply a build a recipe that creates artifacts.
+In fact, CodeBuild could be used for as a way to execute some bits of code triggered by CloudWatch events including scheduled events (think batch jobs).
+This script however focuses on simply running a recipe - how you trigger it is up to you.

-Therefore the script does not provide options for everything you can do with CodeBuild, but just enough to initiate a generic build that creates some artifacts.
+The script does not try to provide options for everything you can do with CodeBuild, but just enough to initiate a generic build that creates some artifacts.

 # Additonal Notes

-By default, the container used is the __amazonlinux__ Docker image that mimics (for the most part) the image used by Lambdas.
+By default, the container used to execute the recipe is the __amazonlinux__ Docker image that mimics (for the most part) the image used by Lambdas.
 You can override that by providing an option (-c) when you create the project.

 By default, the project will configure the CodeBuild project to write your artifacts to the S3 bucket you specify with the bucket prefix as